publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule3001.md

         (5) Service of Objection or Motion; Notice of Hearing.
 A copy of an objection filed pursuant to paragraph (2) or (4) or a motion filed pursuant to paragraph (3) or (4) of this subdivision together with a notice of a hearing shall be mailed or otherwise delivered to the transferor or transferee, whichever is appropriate, at least 30 days prior to the hearing.

+    (f)  __Evidentiary Effect__  __.__

-    (f) __Evidentiary Effect.
-A proof of claim executed and filed in accordance with these rules shall constitute prima facie evidence of the validity and amount of the claim.__
+     A proof of claim executed and filed in accordance with these rules shall constitute prima facie evidence of the validity and amount of the claim.

     (g)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
 Subsec. (g) enacted without a catchline. </sup></sup>  To the extent not inconsistent with the United States Warehouse Act or applicable State law, a warehouse receipt, scale ticket, or similar document of the type routinely issued as evidence of title by a grain storage facility, as defined in [section 557 of title 11][/us/usc/t11/s557], shall constitute prima facie evidence of the validity and amount of a claim of ownership of a quantity of grain.